aryannxroot/ImageSearchApp/README.md

 # ImageSearchApp
-this is an image search app using the unsplash api to fetch images
+This is an image search app using the unsplash api to fetch images